COSI-Lab/book/README.md

 ## Deployment

-Until we get a good webhook solution any updates to this repo must be manually deployed on dubsdot2.
+Until we get a good webhook solution all updates to this repo must be manually deployed on [dubsdot2](https://book.cosi.clarkson.edu/infrastructure/vms.html#dubsdot2).

 As **root** on dubsdot2 run: